-A veteran investigator in the Robert Mueller-led probe into possible ties between President Donald Trump‘s campaign and Russia is accused of sending disparaging text messages regarding Trump.
+A veteran investigator in the Robert Mueller-led probe into possible ties between President Donald Trump‘s campaign and Russia is accused of sending disparaging text messages regarding Trump to another FBI official with whom he was having an affair.

 The news comes a few months after his unexpected removal from the probe was announced in August.
-Strzok engaged in the text conversations with another F.B.I. official, Lisa Page, with whom he reportedly had an affair, The Post reported.
+Strzok engaged in the text conversations with Page, with whom he reportedly had an affair, The Post reported.
 In addition, Strzok was one of the officials who interviewed Hillary Clinton in the investigation into her private email server, which led to no charges being filed.

 Here’s what you need to know about Strzok and Page: